 Accounting & Financial Operations - Risk 2

-If Kodak fails to maintain effective internal controls over financial reporting, we may not be able to accurately report our financial results, which could have a material adverse effect on Kodak's operations, investor confidence in our business and the trading prices of our securities.
+If Kodak fails to maintain effective internal controls over financial reporting, we may be unable to accurately report our financial results, which could materially affect Kodak's operations, investor confidence, and the trading prices of our securities.

-Kodak is required to maintain disclosure controls and procedures and internal controls over financial reporting that are effective for the purposes described in Item 9A, "Controls and Procedures".
-The existence of a material weakness in Kodak's internal controls may adversely affect our ability to record, process, summarize and report financial information timely and accurately and, as a result, our financial statements may contain material misstatements or omissions, which could result in regulatory scrutiny, cause investors to lose confidence in our reported financial condition and otherwise have a material adverse effect on Kodak's business, financial condition, cash flow results of operations or the trading price of Kodak's stock.
+Kodak is required to maintain effective disclosure controls and internal controls over financial reporting that are effective for the purposes described in Item 9A, "Controls and Procedures."
+Any material weakness could impair Kodak's ability to record, process, summarize and report financial information accurately and on time, potentially leading to material misstatements or omissions, regulatory scrutiny, loss of investor confidence, and adversely affect Kodak's business, financial condition, cash flow, results of operations, or stock price.

 Accounting & Financial Operations - Risk 3